Mephris/Campaign-Notes/Athra/World Information/Carnelian/The 33rd Saintess Pyre.md

-The 33rd Saintess of the [[Carnelian Phenix]]reborn out in the far southern islands of the Sabi Archipelago.
+The 33rd Saintess of the [[Carnelian Phenix 1]]reborn out in the far southern islands of the Sabi Archipelago.